The Best Mountain Restaurants To Visit In The Alps This Season

 But what makes a perfect mountain restaurant?
 As Meredith Erickson, author of Alpine Cooking tells us, it should be “cozy and unpretentious, with menu choices that are indicative of exactly where you are.
 You know you’re in a great mountain restaurant when you completely lose track of time.”
 We couldn’t agree more.

-As ski resorts prepare to open for the 2024/2025 winter season, we share some of our favorites around the Alps, alongside a warming recipe from Meredith’s cooking bible.
+As we are approaching this winter's peak season, we share some of our favorites around the Alps, alongside a warming recipe from Meredith’s cooking bible.

 Rössli, Gstaad, Switzerland